OntimizeWeb/docs/_o_components/35-o-table.component.md

 ## Features
 ### Checkbox selection

-The table supports checkbox selection with `select-all-checkbox` property.
-If this property is activated in the menu on the upper right, the option will be active.
+The table supports checkbox selection with `select-all-checkbox-visible` property.
+If this property is activated will display the row checkboxes,including a master toggle checkbox for the header.
+It is disabled by default.

+You can configure show in the menu on the upper right the option of select row with `select-all-checkbox` property.
 It is disabled by default.

 <p><img src="/docs/images/components/tabla/selection_table.png" alt="Selection multiple table" class="comp-example-img"></p>